 Graphic Design deals with knowing a specific skill.
 It does not evolve with every iteration.
 Whereas Interaction and Identity Design evolve with time, based on user and market inputs.
 Such designers are more than just simple Graphic Designers; they are theorists, researchers, artists, philosophers, scientists, and programmers.

-Strate School of Design, Bangalore offers a comprehensive Interaction Design course that covers everything in Interaction Design, from ideation to implementation.
+Strate School of Design, Bangalore offers a comprehensive UI / UX Designer Course that covers everything in Interaction Design, from ideation to implementation.
 It includes 2D and 3D techniques, HTML/CSS, Ergonomy, Virtual Reality, Augmented Reality, VFX, IoT, and many more.
 You will understand how UI/UX has evolved over the years and work towards creating superior user experiences.
 And this is exactly what the industry is looking for – designers who take ownership of the complete process of design.